Showing posts with label Olympus WorkSpace. Show all posts

 EM1 III with the 12 - 45mm f4.0 Pro lens - ISO200, f5.6, 1/1.16Sec, +0.7EV - The focus stacked OOC image was edited in Workspace.

-My lovely wife bought flowers, and I created a small studio for my EM1 III, tripod, large diffuser, and Rotolight Neo 2.
-Did you know the Gradation function changes your exposure values?
-Experiment with the 4 Gradation options and watch your camera's auto-exposure values change.
+My wife bought the flowers, and I created a small studio with my Olympus EM1 III, tripod, diffuser, and Rotolight Neo 2.
+Did you know the Gradation function varies your camera's exposure settings?
+For example, try the 4 Gradation options and see how they change your Auto Exposure settings.

 A focus-stacked ISO3200 example.
 I used 4 (bracketed) Enhanced Raw Files and applied the AI noise filter before stacking them in Workspace.